cheng-zhongliang/event/README.md

 - `EvWrite` fires when the fd is writable.
 - `EvClosed` fires when the connection has closed.
 - `EvTimeout` fires when the timeout expires.
-- `EvSignal` fires when the os signal arrives.
 - `EvPersist` __if not set, the event will be deleted after it is triggered.__

 When the event is triggered, the callback function will be called.